 What is a walk-in tub?

-Walk-in bathtubs are designed for anyone with limited mobility.
+Walk-in tubs are designed for people with limited mobility.
 These bathtubs come with an open-close door on the side, eliminating the need to step over the rim of the tub to get in.
-They also come with features like handrails, seats, and hand-held showerheads.
+Walk-in tubs often include features such as handrails, seats, and hand-held showerheads.

 Size & Shape